Set-up Manager for Office 365 Users Based on the User’s Property

 .\SetAzureADUserManager.ps1

 For example: If you want to set up an Azure AD manager named “Emma” for the “Guest users” located in the “United States”.
+Then, you can set it up as shown in the below screenshot.

-Replace Existing Manager With a New Manager in Office 365:
+Replace Existing Manager With a New Manager in Office 365

-For an instance: Assume that “Lucas” is your manager for Office 365.
-Now you must replace the existing manager with a new manager, “Emma”
+For instance: Assume that “Emma” is your manager for Office 365.
+Now you must replace the existing manager with a new manager, “Frida”.
+In this case, you can use the “-ExistingManager” parameter to replace the existing manager with a new manager.

 .\SetAzureADUserManager.ps1 -ExistingManager <UPN> -ManagerId <ManagerObjId>

-Assign Manager to Bulk Users (Input CSV):
+Assign Manager to Bulk Users (Input CSV)

-- The CSV file should have the User Principal Name (UPN) with the header ‘username‘ based on which the manager will be assigned.
+• The CSV file should have the User Principal Name (UPN) with the header ‘username‘ based on which the manager will be assigned.
+Assign Manager to Bulk Users (Input CSV)

-- Run the script with the parameter “ -ImportUsersFromCsvPath” along with the path to your CSV file and assign managers to the specific users.
+• Then, run the script with the parameter “ -ImportUsersFromCsvPath” along with the path to your CSV file and assign managers to the specific users.

 .\SetAzureADUserManager.ps1 -ImportUsersFromCsvPath “C:\Windows\ImportUserFromCsvPath.csv” -ManagerId <ManagerObjectId>

-ProcessOnlyUnmanagedUsers – In some cases, you may override the existing manager when assigning a manager based on the specific user property.
-To avoid this kind of issue while assigning, use the “-ProcessOnlyUnmanagedUsers” parameter to set up managers only to users with no manager.
+ProcessOnlyUnmanagedUsers In some cases, you may override the existing manager when assigning a manager based on the specific user property.
+To avoid this kind of issue while assigning, use the “-ProcessOnlyUnmanagedUsers parameter to set up managers only to users with no manager.

 For example: If you want to set up an Azure AD manager named “Emma” for the “Guest users” located in the “United States” but with a condition to exclude the managed users and assign only to the “Unmanaged users”.
+Here, this function could be performed as shown below.

 .\SetAzureADUserManager.ps1 -ProcessOnlyUnmanagedUsers